Hope Emerson: Professional career

-Despite her successful performance in Lysistrata, Emerson was initially not interested in performing on the big stage.
 The Hawarden Gazette wrote, "Miss Emerson was playing in vaudeville in Baltimore when her manager suddenly wired her to come to New York.
 Miss Emerson, it seems, was devoid of ambition to play a leading role a classical Greek drama and at first turned down the role of Lampito, but when Norman Bel Geddes, one of the producers, saw Miss Emerson, he insisted that she accept.
 She finally took the role and made an immediate hit in it."
-She made her film début in Smiling Faces (1932), where she acted as the secretary to Stone's character.
+Despite her successful performance in Lysistrata, Emerson was initially not interested in performing on the big stage.
+Nonetheless, she was in the cast of the short-lived 1932 Broadway musical Smiling Faces, where she acted as the secretary to Dorothy Stone's character.
 The Hawarden Gazette said, "Hope Emerson works heroically as Stone's secretary in both comedy and song."
 Emerson was also known as the voice of "Elsie the Cow" in radio commercials for Borden Milk.
 In 1941, Emerson went on a 10-week-long concert tour to test her new songs that she intended to sing in New York.

+She appeared in a couple of shorts, but her feature film debut was an uncredited role in Rascals (1938).
 Some of Emerson's more memorable roles were as a circus strongwoman in the film Adam's Rib (1949), as a nefarious masseuse-conspirator in the noirish Cry of the City (1948), and as a mail-order bride in Westward the Women (1952).
 Her most famous character was the sadistic prison matron Evelyn Harper in Caged (1950), a role that garnered her an Academy Award nomination for Best Supporting Actress.
 The book Female Masculinity says that Emerson's performance in Caged "became the standard model for women's prison films."
+Her other film roles included Thieves' Highway, Rosanna McCoy, House of Strangers, and Dancing in the Dark.